ethanmorgan0/silent-sky/unity/ASSET_SETUP.md

    - "ZMQBridge: Generating mock state step X"
    - No errors about missing components
 3. You should see:
-   - 8 sectors arranged in a circle
+   - 18 hexagonal sectors arranged in a JWST-style honeycomb pattern
-   - Sectors changing color (green = high confidence, red = low confidence)
+   - Sectors changing color (green = high confidence, yellow = ambiguous, dark = low info)
-   - Numbers updating in the reading text
+   - Numbers updating in the reading text (likelihood percentages)
+   - Cyan border on the currently observed sector

 ## Troubleshooting